sebastiangreger/kirby3-commentions/README.md

 ## Installation

-While Kirby supports PHP 8 as of version 3.5, the Commentions plugin has not yet been tested for compatibility with PHP 8.
-See [issue #91](https://github.com/sebastiangreger/kirby3-commentions/issues/91) for the current progress and/or to report any PHP 8 problem.
+While Kirby supports PHP 8 as of version 3.5, the Commentions plugin has not yet been thoroughly tested for compatibility with PHP 8.
+See [issue #91](https://github.com/sebastiangreger/kirby3-commentions/issues/91) for the current progress and/or to report any PHP 8 problems.

 ### Recommended: Composer